kellydx/JavaScript-Linter/README.md

 operable program or batch file.", refers to this link to set up the environment (https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/)

-3. Finally, run your java program which ‘java’ command followed by your class name and an argument (the name of the js file in double quotation marks)
+3. Finally, run your java program with ‘java’ command followed by your class name and an argument (the name of the js file in double quotation marks)

 ```
-C:\Programming-Challenge\JSLinter> java Driver "rainbow.js"
+C:\Programming-Challenge\JSLinter> java Driver "simpleSample.js"
 ```

 ## Built With